They presented an electric bus NAMI-KAMAZ 1221 driven by autopilot during the opening ceremony of the testing range called Monitoring Station.

 The unmanned vehicle is designed for 12 passengers and equipped with a vision system, navigation devices and downloadable maps.
 It takes only 50 minutes to fully charge the onboard battery and it is enough to run 120 km.

-The bodywork is designed using an integrated basalt fiber composite frame, said Aleksey Guskov, director of the Center for Government and Integrated Programs at SSC RF FSUE NAMI.
+The bodywork is designed using an integrated basalt fiber composite frame,

 The developers say that SHATL 2.0 is for small-scale production.
 However, there are no technical regulations for certification of unmanned vehicles and legislation to enable them to move on public roads.